Parent Video Series

 Encouraging your child to participate in a variety of athletic activities decreases the risk of burnout due to stress, decreased motivation and lack of enjoyment.
 A study by Ohio State University found that children who specialized early in a single sport led to higher rates of adult physical inactivity.
 Those who commit to one sport at a young age are often the first to quit, and suffer a lifetime of consequences.
 Athletes in the study who specialized were 70% to 93% more likely to be injured than children who played multiple sports.

-Watch Hockey Canada CEO, Tom Renney, sit down with Jason deVos, director of development with Canada Soccer, to discuss how small-area games have been benefiting the development of young athletes.
+Watch former Hockey Canada CEO, Tom Renney, sit down with Jason deVos, Director of Development with Canada Soccer, to discuss how small-area games have been benefiting the development of young athletes.

 Youth Hockey Players & The Importance Of Multi-Sport Participation - New York Rangers (June 2015)